A Projection Operator-based Newton Method for the Trajectory Optimization of Closed Quantum Systems: Introduction

 This paper introduces a new strategy for model-based quantum optimal control by specializing the PRojection Operator-based Newton method for Trajectory Optimization (PRONTO) \cite{PRONTO2002} to quantum systems.
 An example featuring a prior application of PRONTO to quantum control is discussed briefly in \cite{qPRONTO}.

 PRONTO is conceptually similar to Krotov, in the sense that they both solve the optimal control problem directly in function space, and they both do so by sequentially solving backward-in-time and forward-in-time ordinary differential equations.
-Their difference lies in how they handle the system dynamics: Krotov enforces them using Lagrange multipliers and employs a primal-dual gradient method to seek the saddle point of the Lagrangian function; PRONTO embeds them into a modified cost function using the projection operator and employs a Newton descent method to seek the minimum of the new cost function.
-Thus, the convergence rate of Krotov is typically linear (or superlinear in the case of quasi-Newton gradient acceleration schemes \cite{Krotov_qNewton,GRAPE_qNewton}), whereas the convergence rate of PRONTO can be quadratic.
+Their difference lies in how they handle the system dynamics: Krotov enforces them using Lagrange multipliers and employs a primal-dual gradient method to seek the saddle point of the Lagrangian; PRONTO embeds them into a modified cost function using the projection operator, and employs a Newton descent method to seek the minimum of the modified cost function.
+Thus, the convergence rate of Krotov is linear, whereas the convergence rate of PRONTO can be quadratic.

 The paper is structured as follows: Section \ref{sec:prob_statement} states the quantum optimal control problem we wish to solve and reformulates it into a traditional optimal control problem.
 Section \ref{sec:Prelim} reviews established results from numerical optimization theory to familiarize the reader with the general concepts used in PRONTO.
 Section \ref{sec:PRONTO} provides a detailed description of how to implement PRONTO on quantum systems and includes a pseudo-code summarizing all the steps performed by the method.
 Finally, Section \ref{sec:NumEx} provides preliminary comparisons between PRONTO and the state-of-the-art Krotov implementation package \cite{KrotovToolkit2019}.